 Even with security and compliance concerns continuing to be inhibitors to cloud adoption by companies, the number of cloud purchases by individual business units is growing.

 When business unit IT (BUIT) digital services are not sanctioned by centralized IT, they are often referred to as "shadow IT," suggesting IT assets that are invisible to the IT department.
 According to Brian Lowans, principal research analyst at Gartner, these unsanctioned cloud services purchases are driving increased risks of data breaches and financial liabilities.

-“Most organizations grossly underestimate the number of shadow IT applications already in use,” said Mr. Lowans.
-“A data breach resulting from any individual BUIT purchase will result in financial liabilities affecting the organization’s bottom line.
+“Most organizations grossly underestimate the number of shadow IT applications already in use,” says Lowans.
+“A data breach resulting from any individual BUIT purchase will result in financial liabilities affecting the organization's bottom line.
 Liabilities can be very large due to a mix of costs that include notification penalties, auditing processes, loss of customer revenue, brand damage, security remediation and investment, and cyberinsurance.”

 Here are three key steps to mitigate risk: